After being diagnosed with covid, a 15-year-old dies on the way to the hospital

 A few moments from reaching the hospital, the young man suffered a seizure.
 A witness who was at the scene told The Chair Broken that he less from age was just being placed in a chair from wheels for his family for enter it at facilities of IMSS When did it happen.

-“The boy just turned his eyes and his body let go, his family members at that moment only hugged him and started crying but nothing could be done,” he mentioned.
+“The boy just turned his eyes and his body let go, his relatives at that moment only hugged him and started crying but nothing could be done,” he mentioned.

 (Photo: courtesy)